googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - correct typos
 - correct inconsistencies
 - correct if written at the first person (should be at the third)
-- correct if copywriting is undelicate, stereotyped or offensive (for eg. "This family demonstrates a feminine energy with its fragile aspect" is unacceptable)
+- correct if copywriting is indelicate, stereotyped or offensive (for example, "This family demonstrates a feminine energy with its fragile aspects" is unacceptable)
 - Forked project should mention the original with a URL to the font on GF if it exists.
 - Biography's element should be in the designer's bio
 - Credits should be in the credit.
-We accept credits in the description if there are not mentionned in the credit section (for eg. help on development, specific names of people involved if only a collective name is credited etc.)
+We accept credits in the description if there are not mentioned in the credits section (for example, help on development, specific names of people involved if only a collective name is credited, etc.)

 **upstream.yaml**
 - is present